LeFl0w/ALGOSUP_POC/Readme.md

 Be careful osscad comes with its own version of `nextpnr-himbaechel` be sure to use your compiled version `/usr/local/bin/nextpnr-himbaechel`

 ### Troubleshooting:
-- if cmake is to old on you ubuntu remove it from apt and isntall the version from pip
+- if cmake is to old on you ubuntu remove it from apt and install the version from pip
         - apt remove cmake -y
         - pip install cmake --upgrade
         - create a link from you python cmake to usr/bin/ `sudo ln -s /home/flo/.local/bin/cmake /usr/bin/`